|Children's Folklore Section|

 the AFS annual meeting.
 For more information, please contact section

 The section annually offers the W. W. Newell Prize, which includes a cash award, for the best student essay on a topic in children's folklore.
 Students must submit their own papers, and published papers are not eligible.
 We invite instructors to encourage students with eligible papers to enter the competition.
 Papers must be typed, double-spaced, and on white paper.
 On the first page, include the author's name, academic address, home address, e-mail address, and telephone numbers.
-The deadline for the 2014 year's competition is September 30.
-Please electronically submit papers, to Dr. Jodi McDavid, at firstname.lastname@example.org.
+The deadline for the 2017 year's competition is September 30.
+Please electronically submit paper to Lisa Gabbert.

 The Iona and Peter Opie Prize is awarded approximately every two years to the author of the best recently published scholarly book on children's folklore.
-Because the Opie Prize has not been given for a while, there will be a five-year window (2007-2012) for eligible books in 2012.
-The chairs of the Opie Prize Committee are John McDowell at Indiana University and Julia Bishop at the University of Sheffield.
-The winner of the 2012 Opie Prize, an award of $200, will be announced at the American Folklore Society's annual meeting in New Orleans.
+The next Opie Prize will be awarded in 2018.
+The chairs of the Opie Prize Committee are John McDowell at Indiana University and Elizabeth Tucker at the Binghamton University and can be submitted to them at 504 N. Fess, Bloomington, IN 47401 and 500 Magnolia Drive, Vestal NY 13850 respectively.

 See The Folklore Commons for information about past Aesop Award recipients.